young-rocks/young-rocks.github.io/index.md

 ## About

 This project was created by Guangyu Zhu in July 2021.
 The goal is to improve the programmability of zero-knowledge proof techniques.
-It's still in the initial stage, we look forward to more developers joinning, if you are interested, please send a message to guangyuz@gmail.com.
+It's still in the initial stage, we look forward to more developers joinning, if you are interested please contact us.

 ## Acknowledgements

 Westar Labs sponsored this project from the beginning, their help is greatly appreciated!

+## Contacts

+You can contact zkmove at [discord](https://discord.gg/ufMbU8s2n7).

 ## License